Mahogany Speaks is a nurse with 20 yrs of exp. in healthcare & 14+ yrs in Blogging. She has an MBA in HCM & owns an article writing svc co.

 Health Risks Associated with Prolonged Sitting

-There are multiple health risks that can result from staying seated at your desk for prolonged periods.
-According to the American Academy of Family Physicians (AAFP), evidence exists that in addition to LBP, prolonged sitting may contribute to heart disease, diabetes, cancer, and possibly death.
+Multiple health risks can result from staying seated at your desk for prolonged periods.
+Prolonged sitting may contribute to heart disease, diabetes, cancer, and possibly death.
+In addition, musculoskeletal issues with your thighs, shoulders, and knees can also emerge.

 Posture to Prevent Lower Back Pain

-In addition to incorporating standing and exercise into our day, we can also take action to adopt healthy posture practices.
-Sitting can be more difficult for the spine than standing.
+In addition to incorporating standing and exercise into our day, we can also adopt healthy posture practices.
+Sitting can be more challenging for the spine than standing.
 The key is to ensure that you choose a sitting posture that minimizes stress to the back.

 Keep these things in mind: